MiemieMethod/bedrock-docs/docs/refs/protocols/packets/resourcepackstackpacket.md

 //// define
 Base Game Version：[<!-- md:samp BaseGameVersion -->](../types/basegameversion.md)

-- 特殊类型。For clients to be able to set their stack to the right version.
+- 特殊类型。protocol.packet.resourcepackstackpacket.base_game_version.descriptionFor clients to be able to set their stack to the right version.

 ////
 //// define
 Experiments：[<!-- md:samp Experiments -->](../types/experiments.md)

-- 特殊类型。Refer to the Experiments type for how to serialize
+- 特殊类型。protocol.packet.resourcepackstackpacket.experiments.descriptionRefer to the Experiments type for how to serialize

 ////